luiarthur/luiarthur.github.io/docs/index.md

 ## About Me

-I'm a PhD-level statistician interested in the application of Bayesian methods in scientific problems.
+Hi!
+I'm a statistician interested in the application of Bayesian methods in scientific problems.
 I completed my PhD in Statistics at UC Santa Cruz under Dr. Juhee Lee in 2021.
 Prior to UCSC, I completed my BS/MS in Statistics at Brigham Young University under Dr. David Dahl in 2015.